Advertiser Disclosure

 What’s The Difference Between A Corporate Credit Card & A Regular Business Credit Card?

-As you might expect, corporate credit cards are harder to get than regular business credit cards.
+If you’re weighing corporate cards versus business credit cards, know that corporate credit cards are more difficult to get than regular business credit cards.
 We’ll detail some common corporate card eligibility requirements in the next section.
-As for business credit cards, they typically just require you to have good to excellent personal and/or business credit.
-Read the following article for details on improving your business credit score.
+As for business credit cards, they typically just require you to have a good to excellent personal and/or business credit score.

 One thing corporate credit cards for businesses offer that typical business cards rarely do is the ability to customize your rewards and benefits to fit your corporate needs.
 Business credit cards typically provide a take-it-or-leave-it rewards program that won’t offer you the same degree of flexibility.

-Another key difference is that corporate card programs often allow you to set spending rules and purchasing limits on employee cards.
-Business credit cards may offer some ability to manage employee spending, but these tools won’t typically be as comprehensive as those provided by corporate card programs.
+Another key difference: Corporate card programs often let set spending rules and purchasing limits on employee cards.
+Business credit cards may offer some degree of employee spend management, but these tools won’t typically be as comprehensive as those provided by corporate card programs.

 Does Your Business Qualify For Corporate Credit Cards?